Anisocoria and Horner's Syndrome

 Image showing the Iris of an eye.

 Fig. 1: The iris is the colored part of the eye.
+In the center, the dark spot is a hole in the iris called the pupil.

 Is it normal to have pupils of different sizes?